Insurance is Complicated. Let us Take Some of the Mystery Out.

 If you employ an advanced practice healthcare provider (like an advanced practice registered nurse or a physician assistant), LAMMICO recommends that the same company insure everyone in your office.

-The advantages of having the same insurer are that you will know your staff’s limits of liability, that everyone is Patient’s Compensation Fund (PCF) qualified, that premium payments are made on time, and that no conflicting provisions exist under policies from different companies.
+In Louisiana, the advantages of having the same insurer are that you will know your staff’s limits of liability, that everyone is Louisiana Patient’s Compensation Fund (PCF) qualified, that premium payments are made on time, and that no conflicting provisions exist under policies from different companies.

 If you are a LAMMICO policyholder and your midlevel provider is insured by a different company, you should get a Certificate of Insurance from that provider.
 LAMMICO strongly recommends that the certificate state that the provider’s insurance company has paid the PCF surcharge to qualify for protection under the cap.